 How much time do you have available?
 Crafting an opinion piece that’s worthy of being published in the op-ed pages couple take several hours.
 Taking a call from a journalist who’s on a deadline might take only ten minutes.
 Understand that both represent different levels of risk.

 What marketing and communications support do you have at your disposal?
 If you work for a large corporate you’ll have access to a team of marketing strategists and tacticians.
-If you’re in a smaller-size firm your option might be to engage external support, or make do with less.
+If you’re in a smaller-size firm your option might be to engage external support or make do with less.

-Thought leadership is not achieved overnight – it’s a cumulative endeavor.
+Thought leadership is not achieved overnight – it’s a cumulative endeavour.
 The benefit of working with marketing professionals is they’ll be able to help you develop a long-term plan that draws on a variety of tactics, channels, and formats.

 It goes without saying that to be recognised as a thought leader you need to have something original to say – a novel idea, a new perspective, an alternative point of view.

 It’s also a corporate reality that you might also need permission to say it.
 If you work for a large company – a multinational or international organisation – you probably have a corporate communications team that is responsible for managing your organisation’s reputation and external relations.

 Internal approval processes can obstruct your ability to be opportunistic, reactive and nimble.
 But as frustrating as they may be, you won’t get far by bypassing policy and procedure.
 Take the time to understand the parameters that are imposed and work within them.